pqiu/cooccurrence_clustering/README.md

 # Manual

-Download the cooccurence_clustering_repo.zip file, and unzip it.
-Source code is under the "tools" folder.
-The other two folders are example datasets.
+Download and unzip the cooccurence_clustering_repo.zip file.
+Among the three resulting folders, source code is under the "tools" folder, and the other two folders are two example datasets.

+In each example folder, run the step_01, 02, 03, ... matlab scripts sequentially.